-- increasing our market share in the more economic, unconventional plays, mature fields, and deepwater markets by leveraging our broad technology offerings to provide value to our customers through integrated solutions and the ability to more efficiently drill and complete their wells; - exploring opportunities for acquisitions that will enhance or augment our current portfolio of services and products, including those with unique technologies or distribution networks in areas where we do not already have large operations; - making key investments in technology and capital to accelerate growth opportunities.
+- focusing on unconventional plays, mature fields, and deepwater markets by leveraging our broad technology offerings to provide value to our customers through integrated solutions and the ability to more efficiently drill and complete their wells; - exploring opportunities for acquisitions that will enhance or augment our current portfolio of services and products, including those with unique technologies or distribution networks in areas where we do not already have large operations; - making key investments in technology and capital to accelerate growth opportunities.
 To that end, we are continuing to push our technology and manufacturing development, as well as our supply chain, closer to our customers in the Eastern Hemisphere; - improving working capital, and managing our balance sheet to maximize our financial flexibility.
-We have launched a global project to improve service delivery that we expect to result in, among other things, additional investments in our systems and significant improvements to our current order-to-cash and purchase-to-pay processes; - continuing to seek ways to be one of the most cost efficient service providers in the industry by using our scale and breadth of operations; and - expanding our business with national oil companies.
+We are deploying a global project to improve service delivery that we expect to result in, among other things, additional investments in our systems and significant improvements to our current order-to-cash and purchase-to-pay processes; - continuing to seek ways to be one of the most cost efficient service providers in the industry by using our scale and breadth of operations; and - expanding our business with national oil companies.